 More Information Regarding the Claims-Made and Occurrence Professional Liability Insurance Policy Forms:

 You probably know that professional liability insurance is available in two forms - occurrence or claims-made.
-Both provide protection - but you should also know that there are major differences between the two.
+Both provide coverage - but you should also know that there are major differences between the two.
 By understanding the differences between the two types of coverage, you'll be a more knowledgeable buyer.

 Under an occurrence policy, the company underwriting the policy at the time of the incident would be responsible for paying any covered claims.